Jack Hannah: Biography

 After Disney stopped producing animated shorts, Hannah did 14 episodes of the Walt Disney anthology television series (composed of footage from the classic cartoons along with new linking material) and fulfilled his ambition to direct live-action by handling Walt Disney's introductions for the episodes.
 Hannah hoped to segue into a career in live-action but "Walt had me pegged as an animation director so he balked at the suggestion.
 We had a few heated discussions and I became aware that I had come to an impasse."

-Hannah eventually left for Walter Lantz Productions in 1960 and directed a number of films featuring Woody Woodpecker; most of the Woody Woodpecker, Chilly Willy, and Dynamo Doc shorts directed by Hannah had music by former-Warner Bros. composer and songwriter Eugene Poddany, who composed the shorts from 1960 to 1962, replaced by Darrell Calker, who composed from 1961 to 1964, and Clarence Wheeler who composed for Lantz from 1950 to 1967, and one short directed by Jack Hannah had Walter Greene as composer and Charles Mintz veteran Sid Marcus as director entitled Greedy Gabby Gator (released on January 1, 1963) and some minor characters.
+Hannah eventually left for Walter Lantz Productions in 1960 and directed a number of films featuring Woody Woodpecker; most of the Woody Woodpecker, Chilly Willy, and Dynamo Doc shorts directed by Hannah had music by former Warner Bros.
+Cartoons composer and songwriter Eugene Poddany, who composed the shorts from 1960 to 1962, replaced by Darrell Calker, who composed from 1961 to 1964, and Clarence Wheeler who composed for Lantz from 1950 to 1967, and one short directed by Jack Hannah had Walter Greene as composer and Charles Mintz veteran Sid Marcus as director entitled Greedy Gabby Gator (released on January 1, 1963) and some minor characters.
 Besides directing shorts, Hannah also was assistant director for the television series The Woody Woodpecker Show, which began airing on October 3, 1957.
 "I did more or less the same thing that I did with Walt Disney in directing live-action except Lantz was better at taking direction."
 For his final days at Lantz, his shorts needed animation by Art Davis until he left in April 1963.
 His last directing effort was the short Charlie's Mother in Law (released on April 16, 1963).
 He retired shortly thereafter and replaced by Sid Marcus, who co-directed the Woody Woodpecker short Greedy Gabby Gator, released in 1963 with Jack Hannah as co-director with Sid Marcus, who directed at Lantz until 1967.

 In 1975, Hannah was one of the co-founders, along with T. Hee, of the Character Animation program at the California Institute of the Arts.